 Changes to house in multiple occupancy

-The changes to the Housing Act 2004 extend mandatory licensing to include any HMO occupied by 5 or more people in 2 or more households, where householders lack or share facilities, this includes:
+You need a license for a multiple occupancy house.
+This is for any HMO occupied by five or more people in two or more households, where householders lack or share facilities, this includes:

 - A building

 - Purpose built flats (with up to 2 flats in the block and any which are occupied as a HMO)

 (The three storey regulation has been removed and is no longer a requirement.)

 You need to ensure that these conditions are met:

 - The floor area of any room in a HMO used as sleeping accommodation by 1 person aged over 10 years is not less than 6.51m²

 - The floor area of any room in a HMO used as sleeping accommodation by 2 persons aged over 10 years is not less than 10.22m²

 - The floor area of any room in a HMO used as sleeping accommodation by 1 person aged under 10 years is not less than 4.64m²